 I was not going to stand for this.
 So I decided to put up an antenna on our house to get the five major network stations.

 I should explain what modern-day TV antennas do.
 If you are within range of some TV broadcasters, then a TV antenna should be designed to bring in either VHF and/or UHF signals.
 The best antenna brings in both VHF and UHF signals.
 VHF is generally channels 7 and below; UHF is higher.
 I will leave it to you to research this more.
 In my area, I wanted to receive channels below 7.1 and above 7.1, so I really needed an antenna that would bring in both VHF and UHF signals.
-If you can manage to research over-the-air TV signals (OTA), then you will find that TV shows from an antenna are in excellent, glorious HD quality -- better HD quality than the compressed signals that you will get from Comcast or DISH Network.
+If you can manage to receive over-the-air TV signals (OTA), then you will find that TV shows from an antenna are in excellent, glorious HD quality -- better HD quality than the compressed signals that you will get from Comcast or DISH Network.
 And the stations are free!

 I got so mad that I've now gone through three TV antennas and over 30 hours of walking around my property and on my roof trying to get the best signal.
 I finally found a good antenna that gets the four major broadcast networks, and am looking forward to telling Comcast to f*** off next year.
 However, I will still need to get Internet from somewhere.
 I will write about this in another blog post.